3rd Party Reproduction

 Legal Notarization

-This legally significant step involves creating a contract between you and the surrogate.
+This legally significant step involves creating a contract between the intended parents and the gestational mother.
 The agreement covers important aspects such as compensation, risks, responsibilities, expectations, parental rights, and any conditions for ending the arrangement.
+Note that these are not the only legal contracts that intended parents need to consider and navigate.

 Step 5: